ContentMine/pyCProject/README.md

 Main use is to read in all results.xml created by ami, and to be relate them to papers/metadata.

+# DEPRECATION WARNING

+Visualization / network analysis in factnet.py will is no longer supported or maintained in this package as it is not part of the core functionality, and will be removed.

 # Installation